top of page

 Peppermint oil can be used as a fever suppressant.
 Dilute 1-2 drops with 1/2-1 tsp coconut oil and apply to soles of feet and spine.
 It can also be used for headaches.
 Apply directly to temples, forehead, behind ears, back of neck whenever you have a headache (if using on child dilute; or if adult has sensitive skin).

 Always use your discretion, and consult with your trusted provider before using oils.
+The age of use when it comes to essential oils is very divided, even amongst trusted medical establishments.
 John Hopkins Medical does not recommend the use of peppermint oil under 30 months, and CHOP does not recommend any essential oils under the age of 3.
+Whereas our pediatrician is comfortable with it at almost any age, as long as its properly diluted.

 Wet Sock Trick